MicrosoftDocs/winrt-related/winrt-related-src/schemas/appxpackage/appxmanifestschema2010-v2/element-arguments.md

 ---
-description: Specifies the list of comma-separated arguments to pass to the executable.
+description: Specifies the list of comma-separated arguments to pass to the executable (Windows 8.1).
 Search.Product: eADQiWindows 10XVcnh
 title: Arguments (extension schema for Windows 8.1) ms.assetid: d4cb3513-8c57-4449-9c3b-469047d2a4c4